cogini/mix_deploy/README.md

   ]
 ```

-As an alternative, you can set variables in `files/etc/environment` and copy
+You can also set variables in `files/etc/environment` and copy that to
-that to `/srv/foo/etc/environment` in e.g. an `appspec.yml`:
+`/srv/foo/etc/environment` in e.g. a CodeDeploy `appspec.yml`:

 ```yaml
 files: